DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/stereo/_index.md

 stereo [source](https://filmandfurniture.com/product/harman-kardon-stereo-music-system-in-american-psycho/)

 {{% note %}}

-Two-channel stereophonic reproduction (in international standard terms ‘2-0 stereo’, meaning two front channels and no surround channels) is often called simply ‘stereo’ as it is the most common way that most people know of conveying some spatial content in sound recording and reproduction.
+Two-channel stereophonic reproduction (in international standard terms, ‘2-0 stereo’, meaning two front channels and no surround channels) or ‘stereo’ is the most common way that most people know of conveying some spatial content in sound recording and reproduction.

-Stereophony - any sound system that conveys three- dimensional sound images, so it is used more generically in this book and includes surround sound.
+Stereophony - any sound system that conveys three-dimensional sound images, so it is used more generically in this book and includes surround sound.

-The nomenclature is international: ‘n-m stereo’, where n is the number of front channels and m is the number of rear or side channels (the latter only being encountered in surround systems).
+The terminology is international: ‘n-m stereo’ where n is the number of front channels, and m is the number of rear or side channels (the latter only being encountered in surround systems).
 {{%/ note %}}

 ---